darfink/region-rs/README.md

 - Illumos
   * `x86_64-unknown-illumos`

+... and is also expected to support these targets:

+- OpenBSD
+  * `x86_64-unknown-freebsd`

-Beyond these continuously integrated triplets, the library is also expected to work against a multitude of omitted architectures.
+Beyond the aformentioned target triplets, the library is also expected to work against a multitude of omitted architectures.

 ## Installation